Canon 7D vs Sony A9

 The Canon EOS 7D and the Sony Alpha A9 are two digital cameras that were officially introduced, respectively, in September 2009 and April 2017.
 The 7D is a DSLR, while the A9 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (7D) and a full frame (A9) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 7D vs Sony A9

 The physical size and weight of the Canon 7D and the Sony A9 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A9 is notably smaller (26 percent) than the Canon 7D.
 Moreover, the A9 is markedly lighter (22 percent) than the 7D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.